eatoh/Terraform-Zero-to-Hero/8-Variables with Count/README.md

 resource "aws_instance" "example" {
   count         = 3  # This will create 3 EC2 instances
-  ami           = "ami-123456"  # Replace with a valid AMI ID instance_type = "t2.micro"
+  ami           = "ami-0bfddf4206f1fa7b9"  # Replace with a valid AMI ID instance_type = "t2.micro"
 }
 ```
 ---
-'count = 3': This line specifies that Terraform should create three instances of the aws_instance resource.
+`count = 3`: This line specifies that Terraform should create three instances of the aws_instance resource.
 Each instance can be accessed using an index, for example:
 - aws_instance.example[0] for the first instance
 - aws_instance.example[1] for the second instance